Analysis | Why a ship stuck in Egypt threatens the economy in the United States

 Another amplifying factor is that the global shipping industry was already a mess, thanks to the coronavirus pandemic.

 Normally, the systems of shipping products around the world operate on a relatively constrained schedule, with manufacturers and retailers ordering things with the expectation that they can be quickly slotted in to fill anticipated gaps.
 Then the coronavirus emerged and both retail and manufacturing (including in China) ground to a halt.
-As things were gearing back up, the problem was exacerbated by American consumers who were suddenly spending a lot more goods than on services, as Roberson told me.
+As things were gearing back up, the problem was exacerbated by American consumers who were suddenly spending a lot more on goods than on services, as Roberson told me.
 The system was being strained in multiple ways.

 “Just trying to get the stuff over here and distributed as quickly as possible is becoming a problem,” Roberson explained.
 Even before the Suez was incapacitated, the world economy was “trying to get [containers] to where they’re needed so that they can be filled up and sent to the port and turned around quickly.
 It’s creating bottlenecks, particularly at the L.A., Long Beach port.”